 Software development has leapt past mere creation of text in computers and into romantic matchmaking in mobile phones.
 Thousands of software now work on all gadgets and do more than just multiply 10-digit numbers.
 However, their purpose remains the same which is to simplify tasks.

 Creating a software, however, is no simple task.
-With so many data to secure and stabilize, quality assurance (QA) teams break their heads just to make a software foolproof and ready for developers to profit from and for users to enjoy.
-Time, effort, and money are at stake, but good news is that technology saves where technology fails.
+With so many data to secure and stabilize, quality assurance (QA) teams break their heads just to make a software foolproof and ready for users to enjoy.
+Resources are at stake, but good news is that technology saves where technology fails.

 WHAT IS AUTOMATION TESTING?